jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Not too unlike us looking up instruction videos on YouTube, MasteClass, or Skillshare.
 And we've only just started the Internet Age.
 Credit: The Matrix.
 [Reader Mode.](https://gfycat.com/ifr/CharmingSlimGannet)_

 Neo soon gets noticed by the enforcers of the Matrix.
-The so-called "Agents" who seek out rule-breakers and punish them with their mastery of the Matrix's rulebook.
-Their powers are inhuman strength, speed, and the loyalty of the people still plugged into the Matrix.
+These "Agents" seek out rule-breakers and punish them with their mastery of the Matrix's rulebook.
+Their powers are inhuman strength, speed, and the loyalty of the extras still plugged in.

 Neo counters by mastering more levers of power such as guns, explosions, and helicopters.

 Neo wins.
-Because while mastering the rulebook makes the Agents powerful, the enforcers are limited by the rules as well.
+Because while mastering the rulebook makes the Agents powerful, the enforcers are limited by the limits of their fake rules.

 Since Neo is creating a new way of life, he is free to expand his mind to endless horizons.
 In fact, Neo's mind becomes so open, he can fully "decode the Matrix".
-With this skill, Neo's power grows so much, he kills the agents.
+With this skill, Neo's power grows so much, he stops bullets in mid-air, fights, and defeats the Agents.

 Neo discovers, as Frederick Douglass would undoubtedly agree, freedom of thought is the most significant lever of power.

 After Neo defeats the antagonist agents, he calls the machine's bosses and says:

   >I know you're out there.
 I can feel you now.
 I know you're afraid.
 You're afraid of us.
 You're afraid of change.
 I don't know the future.
 I didn't come here to tell you how this is going to end.
 I came here to tell you how this is going to begin.
 I'm going to hang up this phone.
 And then I'm going to show these people what you don't want them to see.
 I'm going to show them a world without you.
 A world without rules and controls, without borders or boundaries.
 A world where anything is possible.
 Where we go from there, is a choice I leave to you.

 Rousseau would have been proud.

-Because we start seeing the Matrix, when we start judging our society's performance instead of just assuming whatever culture, rules, and traditions exist must be good.
+As for our real-life.
+We start seeing the Matrix when we begin judging our society's performance instead of assuming that whatever culture, rules, and traditions exist must be good.

-Of course, we "judge" or ruling philosophy by simply asking "am I happy?"
+Of course, we "judge" or ruling philosophy by merely asking, "am I happy?"

 Neo wasn't, and so he ventured to see through dark majic, learned how to ignore the corrupted rulebook, and thus started to see a better way of life for everyone.
 Neo is a hero because he created an updated philosophy, so the extras of the Matrix could follow him, and become player gods again.

+That's what the Matrix is.
+The combination of dark majic and old rulebook of a bygone age used to prevent humanity from evolving to the next technological age.

-So, let's build on the lesson of Neo, and see how our ancestors evolved and clicked Rousseau's new philosophy to defeat Darth King.
+So, let's build on Neo's lesson and see how our ancestors evolved and clicked Rousseau's new philosophy to defeat Darth King.

 ## Protagonist Kings

 The first thing you must know is that not all kings were con artists.

 There's a good reason we tell ourselves stories of gallant knights and dreamy princesses.
 The first divine leaders were, in fact, great heroes of a classic tale.
-In fact, these kings and their noble families defeated monsters to create a peaceful country for ordinary people to live in.
+Indeed, these kings and their noble families defeated monsters to create a peaceful country for ordinary people to live in.

 The people needed peace badly.
 After western Rome fell in 476, western Europe entered the Early Medieval Ages (500-1000).
 Often called the Dark Ages because there were few books, ink, or even literate people to write anything down.
 When Rome fell, advanced civilization was gone, most infrastructure like sanitation, roads, and farms was left to rot.
 Anarchy ruled where Rome's Caesars once did.